Al-un/learn-nuxt-ts/README.md

 > - How to use `Vue.extend` syntax
 > - How about official [`vue-class-component`](https://github.com/vuejs/vue-class-component)

+For references, please have a look at the [_tests/_ folder](https://github.com/Al-un/nuxt-ts/tree/master/tests) to check the components and page tests.

 ### Vuex

 Our app would feel lonely without a store.
 Let's add Vuex.
 I am pretty new with